survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 ...
 ```

-To confirm that the setup works, we should have something to autoprefix.
+To confirm that the setup works, there should be something to autoprefix.
 Adjust the CSS like this:

 **app/main.css**